Video Source Characterization Using Encoding and Encapsulation Characteristics: Proposed Method

 A more complete characterization requires also incorporating the labels of nodes in a tree.
-To obtain such a representation, we considered three graph embedding methods that can utilize node labels, including FEATHER-G \cite{feather}, GeoScattering \cite{gao2019geometric}, and Graph2Vec \cite{narayanan2017graph2vec}$^1$.
-To better capture the relationship between node labels, the textual node labels are also converted into a vector representation.
-For this purpose, a distributed vector representation based on the Word2Vec \cite{word2vec} CBOW model is trained by treating each root-to-leaf path comprising a sequence of node labels as a sentence\footnote{The Word2Vec representations are generated using default settings of Gensim \cite{gensim} implementation by setting the embedding size to 10.}.
+For this, the node features $X$ are generated using the textual node labels (i.e., box and field attribute names).
+To better capture the relationship between node labels a distributed vector representation based on the Word2Vec \cite{word2vec} CBOW model is trained by treating each root-to-leaf path comprising a sequence of node labels as a sentence\footnote{The Word2Vec representations are generated using default settings of Gensim \cite{gensim} implementation by setting the embedding size to 10.}.
+To obtain graph representations, we considered three graph embedding methods that can utilize node features $X$, including FEATHER-G \cite{feather}, GeoScattering \cite{gao2019geometric}, and Graph2Vec \cite{narayanan2017graph2vec}\footnotemark[2].
 These graph embeddings, however, yield slightly different representations for the same graph.
 Therefore, resulting embeddings need to be clustered together to identify metaclasses.
 For this purpose, the K-means clustering method is used, and the number of clusters is decided by using the Elbow method and Silhouette score.
 In our evaluation, we determined that GeoScattering embeddings perform slightly better.
 (Related aspects will be further discussed in Sec. \ref{sec:discussion}.)